mixishere/The-Mix-Archive/README.md

 Dread: A darkened version of Car Axle client.
 If you want the original, go to penguilify's page.
 Paintbrush: A gui that changes color of the website you use it it on. (kinda useless)
 Aurora: a tool to rule the archive.
-Sunset: watered down aurora but way mor pleasent to look at stuff not on here is probably just aurora shenanigans and expirimental stuff.
+Sunset: watered down aurora but way more pleasant to look at stuff not on here is probably just aurora shenanigans and expirimental stuff.